RebelToolbox/RebelDocumentation/contributing/content_guidelines.rst

 .. note::

-    Having programming foundations is a pre-requisite to use a complex engine like Godot.
+    Having programming foundations is a pre-requisite to use a complex engine like Rebel Engine.
 Talking about variables, functions, or classes is acceptable.
     But we should favor plain language over specific terminology like "metaprogramming".
 If you need to use precise terms, be sure to define them.